Customer Experience Analytics

 Machine learning is an alternative, often applied to classify text based on the computer ‘learning’ the common patterns to predict and classify without necessarily guessing keywords or using templates.
 The elegance of this solution is unfortunately mired by the complexity of the task which requires data scientists to spend a great deal of time training, building and testing predictive models, let alone cleansing the data in the first place.
 Again, this has reached a plateau due to the resource constraints.

 PrediCX™ generates machine learning models but when it’s not sure about something it asks a human to help validate in a highly efficient way, thus speeding up the process and increasing accuracy.
 It is really mimicking and supercharging human judgement on an automated, industrial scale.
 OL overcomes the disconnects because it doesn’t require any data scientists: The training and interaction can be done by a non-data scientist guided by OL.
 It is really marrying the best of both the human intelligence and artificial intelligence worlds.
-This can help to make sense of the disparate data and break down the corporate silos to affect a seamless, structured data stream which translates to a smooth customer journey.
+This can help to make sense of the disparate data and break down the corporate silos to affect a seamless, structured data stream which translates to better customer experience analytics.

 Find case studies on how PrediCX™ is being used in contact centers on our resources page